We think this tv stands out for:

 What parents need to know

-Parents need to know that this show finds its humor in family-friendly issues like sibling dynamics, parenting challenges, and an accident-prone Mr. Fix-It dad.
+Parents need to know that Home Improvement finds its humor in family-friendly issues like sibling dynamics, parenting challenges, and an accident-prone Mr. Fix-It dad.
 Very little about this series is cause for concern; it lends a pretty realistic view of life within a typical nuclear family.
 Each episode offers an obvious lesson (sometimes for parents as well as kids) in moral judgment, communication, or responsibility.
 The series occasionally touches on more-serious topics like divorce or a family member's death.

 What's the story?